SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/nue.md

 ---
 title: "Nue"
-preview: "Gluten Free Cafe & Deli"
+preview: "Gluten Free Cafe and Deli"
 description: "Sheffield's first completely gluten-free cafe and deli selling a range of handmade baked goods along with sweet and savoury small bites.
 Perfect for a midday mediterranean bite to eat or coffee catch-up. "
 type: "business"